1986 Thomas & Uber Cup

 The 1986 Thomas Cup & Uber Cup was the 14th tournament of Thomas Cup and the 11th tournament of Uber Cup, the most important badminton team competitions in the world.
+The tournament took place in Jakarta, Indonesia from 22 April to 4 May 1986.
 China won its second title in the Thomas Cup and in the Uber Cup, both after beating Indonesia in the final round.